Sydney Metro

-The network is controlled by the Sydney Metro agency, under the umbrella of Transport for NSW.
+The Metro North West & Bankstown Line of the Sydney Metro is Australia's only fully automated heavy rail system.
+It is managed by the Sydney Metro agency, under the umbrella of Transport for NSW.
 Services are operated by Metro Trains Sydney and integrated with the established Sydney Trains network.
+Its 52 km line also makes it the third-longest single driverless rapid transit line in the world, behind Rapid KL Putrajaya line and the Dubai Metro Red Line.